 2.7 Assurance opinion on Corporate Governance and Risk Management In our opinion the corporate governance and risk management framework substantially complies with the best practice guidance on corporate governance issued by CIPFA/SOLACE.
-This conclusion is based on both: the work undertaken by the Council and reported in its Annual Governance Statement for 2014/15; and, the specific reviews of Corporate Governance (a full assurance opinion) and Risk Management (substantial assurance) carried out by SIAS over February and March 2015 both of which received overall Substantial Assurance opinions.
+This conclusion is based on both the work undertaken by the Council and reported in its Annual Governance Statement for 2015/16 and, the specific reviews of Risk Management and Corporate Governance carried out by SIAS in March 2016.
+Both received a full overall assurance opinion.